SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <p>At the outset of this study, a correlation matrix was utilized to statistically analyze how the various variables provided in the dataset interact and influence one another.
 The correlation matrix highlights the relationships between key attributes such as Site Code, Patient Coordinates (Pat_X, Pat_Y), Number of Attendances, and Resource Availability (e.g., Site_Loc_GPs).
 By doing so, it serves as a foundational tool to identify patterns, dependencies, and areas of focus for decision-making.
 The matrix was crucial in understanding which variables are strongly intertwined and could provide actionable insights.
 Examples of its application include:</p>

- 1. <b>Determining Key Relationships:<br></b> Site_Loc_GPs and Site_Loc_GP_List (Correlation: 0.93): Indicates that areas with more GPs tend to have a higher number of patients registered with those GPs.
-This insight was used to assess how site resources and surrounding population densities interact.<br> Pat_X and Site_X (Correlation: 0.72): Shows a strong relationship between patient and site locations on the X-coordinate, which reinforces geographic proximity as a significant factor in patient distribution.
+ 1. <b>Determining Key Relationships:<br></b> <u>Site_Loc_GPs and Site_Loc_GP_List (Correlation -> 0.93):</u> Indicates that areas with more GPs tend to have a higher number of patients registered with those GPs.
+This insight was used to assess how site resources and surrounding population densities interact.<br> <u>Pat_X and Site_X (Correlatio -> 0.72):</u> Shows a strong relationship between patient and site locations on the X-coordinate, which reinforces geographic proximity as a significant factor in patient distribution.
- 2. <b>Identifying Variables with Weak or No Correlation:<br></b> Site_Pop_20miles and Pat_Y (Correlation: -0.06): A negligible relationship suggests that the total population within 20 miles of a site does not directly correlate with patient Y-coordinates, indicating other factors (e.g., specific site types or referral pathways) may play a larger role in patient inflow.
+ 2. <b>Identifying Variables with Weak or No Correlation:<br></b> <u>Site_Pop_20miles and Pat_Y (Correlation -> -0.06):</u> A negligible relationship suggests that the total population within 20 miles of a site does not directly correlate with patient Y-coordinates, indicating other factors (e.g., specific site types or referral pathways) may play a larger role in patient inflow.
- 3. <b>Validating Assumptions for Resource Allocation:<br></b> Number_Of_Attendances and Site_Loc_GPs (Correlation: 0.12): A weak positive relationship shows that the number of local GPs has a minimal direct impact on A&E attendances.
+ 3. <b>Validating Assumptions for Resource Allocation:<br></b> <u>Number_Of_Attendances and Site_Loc_GPs (Correlation -> 0.12):</u> A weak positive relationship shows that the number of local GPs has a minimal direct impact on A&E attendances.
 This insight supports the focus on patient-centric factors like travel time, site capacity, and wait times, rather than relying solely on GP availability.

 <h3>Why the Correlation Matrix Matters</h3>
 <p>The correlation matrix is not just a statistical tool but a decision-making guide that was instrumental in:</p>